An Algorithmic Theory of Integer Programming: A General Framework for Improved Complexity

-The most standard argument when $f(\vex)$ is a linear function goes as follows: the relaxation of~\eqref{IP} can be solved in polynomial time, and we have shown several realizations of a feasibility oracle, e.g., Lemmas~\ref{lem:initial} and~\ref{lem:feas_A_I}.
-Then, if~\eqref{IP} is feasible and its relaxation is unbounded, a rational augmenting step $\tilde{\veg} \in \mathbb{Q}^n$ satisfying $\tilde{g}_i > 0 \implies u_i = +\infty$ and $\tilde{g}_i < 0 \implies l_i = -\infty$ can be obtained quickly from the relaxation, which implies that for a large enough $\alpha \in \N$, $\veg = \alpha\tilde{\veg}$ is an integer augmenting step which is feasible and augmenting for any $\lambda \in \N$, showing that~\eqref{IP} is likewise unbounded.
-Otherwise finite bounds $\vel, \veu$ of polynomial length can be computed which contain some optimum~(cf.~\cite[Section 6.2]{GLS}).
-However, we may want to avoid solving the relaxation of~\eqref{IP}, in particular if it would dominate the run time.
+The most standard argument when $f(\vex)$ is a linear function is the following: The relaxation of~\eqref{IP} can be solved in polynomial time, and we have shown several realizations of a feasibility oracle, e.g., Lemmas~\ref{lem:initial} and~\ref{lem:feas_A_I}.
+If the IP is feasible and its relaxation is unbounded, there is a rational augmenting step that can be added arbitrarily often.
+By scaling this step to integrality, also the IP is unbounded.
+Otherwise, a proximity result provides finite bounds of polynomial length which contain some optimum~(see~\cite[Section 6.2]{GLS}).

-Let us first discuss the question of obtaining a feasible initial solution.
-Recall Lemma~\ref{lem:initial} which first computes an integral solution $\vez$ of $A\vez = \veb$ and then minimizes an auxiliary separable convex function (which is piece-wise linear in each coordinate with at most three pieces) to obtain a feasible solution.
-Let us discuss how the convergence of this auxiliary~\eqref{IP} can be finitely bounded even when $\vel, \veu \in (\Z \cup \{\pm \infty\})^n$.
-A key observation is that every augmenting step of the auxiliary~\eqref{IP} must have a non-zero in a coordinate with finite bounds.
-Letting $\vel_{\fin}$ and $\veu_{\fin}$ denote the restriction of $\vel$ and $\veu$ to their finite entries, respectively, this means there is no augmenting step with a step-length $\lambda \geq \|\vel_{\fin},\veu_{\fin}\|_{\infty}$.
-Consequently, the factor $\log \|\veu - \vel\|_\infty$ in the time complexity of Lemma~\ref{lem:initial} can be replaced with $\log \|\vel_{\fin}, \veu_{\fin}\|_\infty$.